By George Pór for Enlivening Edge Magazine

 To start, we will have two facilitators from the Toscane Accompagnement inviting all participants to connect with themselves, with the people around them, and with the whole field.
 With the help of Toscane practice and the keynote presence of Frederic Laloux the whole forum can start from a much deeper place.

 George: A very exciting program.
 I am very delighted that I can be there, and looking forward very much to meeting you again in person, this time in your town.
 I do hope that I can contribute to the exchanges of views between China and the west, and that many of our readers will engage and decide to come to Shanghai and experience the awakening of the new management paradigm in the most populous country of the world.

 George Pór is an evolutionary thinker and a strategic learning partner to visionary leaders in business, government, and civil society.
-He is the originator of Enlivening Edge and teaches a course on “Transformative Communities of Practice” at Meridian University.
+He is the originator of Enlivening Edge, serves on the faculty of Meridian University, and is founder of Community Intelligence.
 A select list of his articles and book chapters on the fields of collective intelligence, organizational and social renewal can be found here.